Cement analysis

 Global service and support

 When selecting raw materials, manufacturers need to keep costs minimal, while ensuring that the materials are compatible with cement production.
-Especially when using alternative raw materials.
+Especially when using alternative raw materials which introduce more variartions in the process, robust analyses help to monitor these changes to achieve the required specifications.
 Next to the costs of the materials also their impact on the process efficiency and the sustainability challenging targets (2050 Net Zero) must be considered.
 For this, chemical and mineralogical composition are crucial.

-Our solutions help to minimize scrap and to optimize the mineralogical and chemical compositions of raw materials by providing high frequency analysis of raw material components, specifically when automated.
+Our solutions help to minimize scrap and to optimize the mineralogical and chemical compositions of raw materials by providing high frequency analyses specifically when automated, and even more when used on- or at-line.
 They can do this both at the quarry and in raw mix proportioning.
-By providing results quickly, these instruments enable producers to reduce waste from sampling and ensure a stable kiln feed for energy efficiency in the remaining process (pre-homogenization and proportioning).
+By providing results quickly, these instruments enable producers to reduce waste from sampling and ensure a stable kiln feed for energy efficiency in the remaining process (pre-homogenization and proportioning) and reduce CO2 emissions.

 Our solutions